Select Page

 2. Extended communication range into the ocean, beyond the scope of cell phone coverage.

 3. Access to private channels, offering a clear line without the need to filter through unrelated stations or handle interference.
+Set up channels for an event, a club, or any group you like.

-5. GPS tracking for both marine and land based stations.
+5. GPS tracking for both marine- and land-based stations.

 6. A tailored emergency alert function.